 Buying an investment property in the business district of your city can make good financial sense.
-There is never a shortage of professionals that make the trip into the city for work either for short-term contracts of a few months to a year, as well as those who come in regularly for short intervals.
+There is never a shortage of professionals that make the trip into the city for work, either for short-term contracts of a few months to a year, as well as those who come in regularly for short intervals.
 Having a furnished and technologically equipped rental that serves as a home away from home is an attractive option for many who prefer to stay away from the sterile environment of a hotel.

-If you’ve decided to invest in a condo for use as a sort of professional pied-a-terre, here are a few tips of what to look for in the area, building and unit.
+If you’ve decided to invest in a condo for use as a sort of professional pied-a-terre, here are a few tips of what to look for in the area, building, and unit.

 Location, location, location: The closer to the heart of the business district you buy your rental unit, the better.
 Your prospective tenants will absolutely want to keep commutes to a minimum and do them on foot.
-Having easy transportation nearby, whether it’s public transit or taxi stands, will also make traveling further afield during downtime that much more convenient.
-Ensure that it’s easy to travel to both airports and train stations so quick trips home are as efficient as possible.
+Having easy transportation nearby, whether it’s public transit or taxi stands, will also make travelling further afield during downtime that much more convenient.
+Ensure that it’s easy to travel to both airports and train stations, so quick trips home are as efficient as possible.

 Amenities: Both building and community amenities are important too.
-Convenience wins the day for the traveling executive.
+Convenience wins the day for the travelling executive.
 Think gym and swimming pool, groceries and convenience stores, cafes and pharmacies all on-site or within a few minutes walk.
 Extra points go to places with 24-hour access.

 Your Technology Checklist:

-- If you plan on renting an unfurnished space, do ensure living areas and bedrooms are wired for Internet, phone and cable.
+- If you plan on renting an unfurnished space, do ensure living areas and bedrooms are wired for Internet, phone, and cable.

-- Cable television that includes international business and news channels is another must to help keep tenants in touch with the goings on at home.
+- Cable television that includes international business and news channels is another must to help keep tenants in touch with the goings-on at home.

-For a furnished unit, offering weekly or bi-weekly cleaning service could be a well-appreciated convenience that also ensures the upkeep of your unit.
+For a furnished unit, offering a weekly or bi-weekly cleaning service could be a well-appreciated convenience that also ensures the upkeep of your unit.

 A Caveat: In your search for an investment condo, be sure to check the condominium corporation’s rules around short-term rentals.
 Some allow only for leases of a minimum of six months.
 If you think you require more flexibility than this, keep looking, as you want to ensure you’re always operating within the condo’s guidelines.